larsniet/image-renamer/README.md

 2. Download the appropriate file for your system:
    - **Windows**: Download `imagerenamer-windows.exe`
    - **macOS**: Download `imagerenamer-macos.zip`, extract and open the app
+     - **Important**: When first opening the app, you may see a security warning.
+Instead of clicking the app directly, right-click (or Ctrl+click) on it and select "Open" from the menu.
+When prompted, click "Open" again.
+You only need to do this once.
    - **Linux**: Download `imagerenamer-linux`, make it executable with `chmod +x imagerenamer-linux`, and run it

 No installation is required - just download and run!